sheharyarn/better_params/README.md

 end
 ```

-When set up, it doesn't break your existing matches.
-You can continue to
+You can continue to use String keys without breaking your existing
-use String keys if you want.
-All request parameters are available for
+matches if you want.
+All request parameters are available for both
-both String and Atom keys.
+`String` and `Atom` keys.
 This also doesn't pollute your Request Logs
 with duplicate params.

 For other `Plug.Router` based applications, you can also access request
 params similarly by calling them like `conn.params[:id]` or
-`conn.params.title`.
+`conn.params.post.title`.

 <br>